OryanOmer/ElasticStack/ElasticStack-Kubernetes/README.md

     kubectl apply -f kibana/kibana.yaml
     kubectl apply -f kibana/kibana-service.yaml
   ```
-  The kibana containers is done by replicaSet of 3 containers with NodePort Service.
+  The kibana containers are done by replicaSet of 3 containers with NodePort Service.

 ### Purge the cluster by the command: